The Beginning of a New Relationship

 Working with it in your practice takes time and practice to master, and sometimes, it’s not even something everyone should work with.
 Use a pendulum, call on your guides, or trust your intuition and ask if the plant wants to work with you in your practice if it says no, don’t fret, that could just mean there are better alternatives for your practice and you work better with a clear mind.
 Some plant allies work better with different people, cannabis is no different.

 With most plant allies I look at the physical and medicinal properties in order to understand the metaphysical or spiritual properties.
 To get an understanding of how plants affect us in our spiritual practices, it’s important to first understand the plant as a whole.
-Cannabis has psychotropic effects so of course this can help us in our practice when we need a new perspective or a new way of thinking.

 People who work with marijuana in an intentional way tend to have a good understanding of how different strains affect different workings.
 I personally tend to use indica before dreamwork to calm my mind before slipping into the realm of the subconscious.
 This of course doesn’t work for everyone because a lot of people report they don’t dream when they smoke.
 Paired with other plant allies, I tend to have very vivid dreams.
 On the other hand, I’ll work with sativa when I’m doing energetic ritual workings because I can still have the benefit of the mind-altering effects while not being a zombie.